 If you have low transmission fluid, it can cause late engagement between gears.
 When you put your gear lever into neutral or drive, it has to build up pressure before the car starts moving.
 If the fluid level is low, it can take a longer time to build up pressure inside the transmission and converter.
 You will often get a 2-3 second delay if your fluid level is low.

 Low transmission fluid may cause delayed or too fast shifting.
 If you have low transmission fluid you may have unstable hydraulic pressure.
 A transmission needs stable hydraulic pressure to put in the gears as required and to make a smooth gear shifting.
 If the pressure is too low/jumping up and down, it will cause the shifting to be too hard or too slow.
 This can be caused by a faulty shift solenoid.

 Your transmission fluid is helping to cool down all the rotating parts inside a transmission.
 Friction creates heat and there is a lot of gears and moving parts in a transmission.
 If the level gets too low, there will no be enough time for the transmission fluid to cool down before it’s time to go another turn through the transmission.
 Some transmission also using coolant from the engine, which an overheating engine can cause an overheated transmission.

 6. Engine light ON/Limp mode

 The transmission uses a lot of electric sensors and solenoids.
 If the transmission control unit is detecting a fault, it will store a trouble code in the transmission control unit.
 For some codes, it will also send a signal to the engine control unit to turn the engine light ON.

-If your engine light is on and the ECM detects a serious problem, the engine control unit could also put the engine and transmission into Limp mode.
+If your engine light is on and the ECM detects a severe problem, the engine control unit could also put the engine and transmission into Limp mode.
 Limp mode can cause your transmission to shift only through the 1-2-3 gears.
-It can also cause your RPM’s to be limited.
+It can also cause your RPM’s to get limited.

 Low Transmission Fluid Troubleshooting Table